-&lt;sup>6 Fit for 55
+6 Fit for 55

-&lt;sup>7 EU country profile and progress in the Climate Action Tracker broken down nationally, but for ESR, and LULUCF national targets exist.
-In order to have consistent reduction targets allowing us to carry a speed test, LOCALISED adopts a disaggregation logic for GHG reduction targets that is used in the National GHG target calculator from Oeko-Institut and Agora Energiewende (2021).
-As one can observe in Figure 1, achieving 55% reduction across the EU implies some countries to adopt higher efforts associated with their overall capacities, historical responsibility, and total weight in EU emissions.
+7 EU country profile and progress in the Climate Action Tracker calculator8 from Oeko-Institut and Agora Energiewende (2021).
+As one can observe in Figure 1, achieving 55% reduction across the EU implies some countries to adopt higher efforts associated with their overall capacities, historical responsibility, and total weight in EU emissions9.
 This disaggregation allows us to consistently evaluate if the emission reductions in existing and newly generated pathways are aligned with the FF55 package and thus will be used in this deliverable.

-Figure 1 - GHG reduction by 2030 for EU26 Member states compatible with the FF55 package (data from footnote 5, Oeko-institut and Agora Energiewende (2021), number in bars refer to absolute GHG reductions in Mt).
+Figure 1 - GHG reduction by 2030 for EU26 Member states compatible with the FF55 package (data from footnote 5, Oeko-Institut and Agora Energiewende (2021), number in bars refer to absolute GHG reductions in Mt).

-While multiple and equally fast decarbonization pathways are feasible within the realm of energy models - given the proper combination of assumptions - they will certainly have major consequences for social, ecological and economic systems.
-The
+While multiple and equally fast decarbonization pathways are feasible within the realm of energy models - given the proper combination of assumptions - they will certainly have major consequences for social, ecological, and economic systems.
+The LOCALISED project does not discern on the validity of one decarbonization pathway against the other but it sees it as a core responsibility to warn the potential users of its outputs about the risks and opportunities entailed in each of the pathways provided.
+For this purpose, a scenario risk matrix is detailed and presented in the following section.

-&lt;sup>8 National GHG target calculator (v0.1 - 06.07.2021)
+8 National GHG target calculator (v0.1 - 06.07.2021)

-&lt;sup>9 E.g., the ETS cap for the year 2030 is attributed to MS according to their share of the base value 2008-12, while the The 39 % ESR reduction target compared to 2005 is distributed purely based on a GDP/capita distribution.
+$^{^{9}}$ E.g., the ETS cap for the year 2030 is attributed to MS according to their share of the base value 2008-12, while the 39 % ESR reduction target compared to 2005 is distributed purely based on a GDP/capita distribution.